cloudmesh/cloudmesh-cmsd/README.md

 $ pip install pip -U
 ```

-In Windows you can do this with
+In Windows, you can do this with

 ```bash
 $ python -m venv ENV3